RobWHickman/netlify_blog/content/home/about.md

 # Biography

-I'm currently a first year PhD Student in the lab of Wolfram Schultz at the University of Cambridge.
+I'm currently a second year PhD Student in the lab of Wolfram Schultz at the University of Cambridge.
 I study decision making in simple economic tasks in non-human primates, and in my spare time enjoy practising my coding- mostly in R. This website serves as a hub for small pieces of work relating to this.